Alias: <A> (Average)

 Research Interests

-My main interest is exploring unconventional ideas (such as the emergence of intelligence at microbial level and the robo-biology of artificial lifeforms), but for credibility I also have worked on various conventional scientific topics (such as emergent swarm behavior in active matter, microbiological engineering, information theory, cell morphology & motility, evolutionary cancer biology, protein-folding, hydrodynamics, applied number theory in atomic physics, ideological polarization in politico-physics, M(atrix) theory in high energy physics, opto-thermo-electrical transport in condensed matter physics, and many more).
+My main interest is exploring unconventional ideas (such as the emergence of intelligence at microbial level and the robo-biology of smart artificial lifeforms), but for credibility I also have worked on various conventional scientific topics (such as cancer chemotherapy, emergent swarm behavior in active matter, microbiological engineering, information theory, cell morphology & motility, evolutionary biology, protein-folding, hydrodynamics, applied number theory in atomic physics, ideological polarization in politico-physics, M(atrix) string theory, opto-thermo-electrical transport in condensed matter physics, and many more).

 The 2024 Nobel laureate in physics, John Hopfield, published his groundbreaking 1982 paper on neural networks in PNAS because “no physics journal would accept it as physics.”
 As humanity advances, our understanding of physics continues to expand beyond contemporary textbook definitions.
 This year, the American Physical Society’s mission underscores the importance of diverse, interdisciplinary approaches to address global challenges.
 This aligns with my vision, as much of my work has been about developing tools to explore emergent behaviors and complex social dynamics — key issues in today’s evolving concept of physics.